 └──────────┴──────────┘ └────────────────┴────────┘ └──────────────────┴──────────┘

-Customizing the Seams
+Customizing the seams

-I wrote a handful of small shell scripts using gum (a tool for building interactive shell UIs) and wired them into Tmux popups.
-Now when I press Ctrl-s w a, a popup appears asking for a branch name.
-I type it in, hit enter, and Workmux creates the worktree and spins up a fully configured Tmux window with my agent and review tools already running.
-When I'm done with a branch, Ctrl-s w m opens a different popup that lets me pick a target branch and merge strategy from a menu:
+In a traditional IDE, this is the point where you file a feature request and hope.
+In Tmux, I wrote a handful of shell scripts using gum (which is a delight; go poke around if you haven't used it) and wired them into popups.
+Ctrl-s w a pops a prompt asking for a branch name, I type it in, and Workmux creates the worktree and spins up a fully configured window in the background.
+Ctrl-s w m opens a different popup for merging:

 # workmux-merge.sh (simplified)